 You may need to play with the settings, but here are some notes that will help you:

-Note: If you get a message about the certificate not matching, then it's probably ok.
-You should see one for "web8.webstix.com" if your website does not have its own SSL certificate.
+Note: If you get a message about the certificate not matching, then it's OK.
+You should see one for "web11.webstix.com" showing up.
 Just accept it or click connect.

 For websites, all the website files are typically in the "httpdocs" folder on our servers.